Strategy against Colorado potato beetles

 Insecticides against Colorado potato beetle

 For years insecticides from the group of the pyrethroide class were standard for controlling the pest.
 Since about 10 years Colorado potato beetle larvae are resistant against these products or at least the products are less effective.
 Fortunately since a couple of years a number of products containing other active ingredients are available to control the larvae.
-Many of these insecticides are also effective against aphids.
+Of these insecticides, e.g. Danjiri and Mospilan SG also have a good effect against aphids.

 Long-term success by integrated strategy